fudgefr/pyctozor/README.md

 - [exiv2](http://www.exiv2.org/ "exiv2") which is a C++ library and a command line utility to manage image metadata.
 - [pyexiv2](http://tilloy.net/dev/pyexiv2/ "pyexiv2") which is python binding to exiv2

+As configuration file (for things such as rules to use to classify pictures), I plan to use the easiest .ini file format: easy to read, to parse, to dump, ...
+Something like this may do the trick:

+    [Profile_1]
+    Master_path=Exif.Date.Year/Exif.Date.Month/Exif.Date.Day
+    Slave_path1=Exif.Focal.Length/

+    [Profile_2]
+    Master_path=Exif.X.Y/Exif.Z.W/Exif.I.J

 DONE
 ====
 - First version is able at least to copy pictures inside a directory where year/month/day tree will be built based on input from selected pictures (alpha-alpha-alpha: not thoroughly tested so far.
 DO NOT RELY ON IT!
 MAKE BACKUPS!
 BACKUPS OF BACKUPS!)